RefMags/exercise_small_problems/documentation_again/1_class_and_instance_methods.md

-The methods `File::path` and `File#path` are located on the File class documentation page.
+The methods `File::path` and `File#path` are located on the File class documentation page in the CoreAPI.

 We call Class methods on the class: File::path is a class hence: